Pennsylvania Route 29: Post-split

 In 1969, construction began on the South Cross Valley Expressway between Sugar Notch and the Nanticoke interchange.
 The expressway was extended to I-81 in 1971 and opened in 1972.

 Prior to construction of the US 202 expressway in 1970, PA 29 travelled entirely on Phoenixville Pike between Phoenixville and West Chester.
-PA 29 entered West Chester on Goshen Road and Marshall Street ending at PA 100 (High Street) in town.
+PA 29 entered West Chester on Goshen Road and Marshall Street, ending at PA 100 (High Street) in town.
 When the US 202 expressway was built, PA 29 was rerouted onto Morehall Road at Devault and ran south to junction US 202 and then end at US 30.

 In 1978, PA 29 was re-signed to the northern segment of the route after 12 years of not having a designation.
 The southern terminus was moved from West Nanticoke to the current end at I-81 exit 164 in Ashley.

-There are future plans to extend the South Cross Valley Expressway in 2009.
+Plans to extend the South Cross Valley Expressway were announced in 2009 but have not yet commenced.

+In 1996, plans were made by the Pennsylvania Turnpike Commission (PTC) to construct E-ZPass-only slip ramps connecting the Pennsylvania Turnpike to PA 29 near Devault.
+Construction of the ramps were seen as necessary in order to provide a turnpike connection to the nearby Great Valley Corporate Center, along with traffic relief to the area of suburban Chester County that lies within the 14-mile stretch of the turnpike between the Downingtown and Valley Forge interchanges.
+The slip ramps initially faced opposition from local residents, as they voiced concern as to the potential implications a turnpike connection would have on traffic in the area.
+Funding for the PA 29 slip ramp was approved in 2002, but due to environmental concerns, design issues, and continued opposition, construction did not begin until March 2011.
+The interchange officially opened to the public on December 11, 2012.
+Following the turnpike's switch to toll-by-plate electronic toll collection in 2020, the interchange is no longer E-ZPass only, and is now open to non-E-ZPass tagholders.

-In 2009, a roundabout was constructed at the intersection of PA 29 and PA 73 in Lower Frederick Township; crashes decreased at this junction after the roundabout opened.
+In 2009, a roundabout was constructed at the intersection of PA 29 and PA 73 in Lower Frederick Township, which resulted in a decrease in crashes at the junction following its opening.

-On December 11, 2012, an E-ZPass-only interchange opened with the Pennsylvania Turnpike.